 6.1 Ideal Pairings

-Butter Cauliflower is best served with a variety of traditional and modern sides.
-Consider pairing it with:
+Butter Cauliflower is best served with a mix of classic and modern sides.
+Think about pairing it with:

 - Naan or roti for scooping up the rich sauce.

-- Fluffy basmati rice to soak up the flavors.
+- Fluffy basmati rice to soak up flavors.

 - Quinoa as a lighter alternative.